Fordi/buildless/README.md

 Buildless
 ---------

-A tiny (6k) compilation of [Preact](https://preactjs.com/) and [HTM](https://github.com/developit/htm)
+A tiny (6k) compilation of [Preact](https://preactjs.com/) and [HTM](https://github.com/developit/htm) - along with a small
-that allows you to write modern web applications with little-to-no framework, and without a compilation step.
+[css](buildless-css.md) helper of my own devising - that allows you to write modern web applications with little-to-no framework, and without a compilation step.

 The goal here is that you should be able to create apps whose source runs directly